Copperas Cove, Texas

-Copperas Cove (/ˈkɒpərəs/ KOP-ər-əs) is a city located in central Texas at the southern corner of Coryell County with smaller portions in Lampasas and Bell counties.
-Founded in 1879 as a small ranching and farming community, today the city is the largest in Coryell County, with 36,670 at 2020.
-The city's economy is closely linked to nearby Fort Hood (formerly known as Fort Cavazos), making it part of the Killeen-Temple-Fort Hood Metropolitan Statistical Area.
+Copperas Cove (/ˈkɒpərəs/ KOP-ər-əs) is a city located in Central Texas at the southern corner of Coryell County, with smaller portions in Lampasas and Bell Counties.
+Founded in 1879 as a small ranching and farming community, the city is the largest in Coryell County, with a population of 36,670 at the 2020 census.
+The city's economy is closely linked to nearby Fort Hood, making it part of the Killeen-Temple-Fort Hood metropolitan statistical area.

 History

 The first evidence of human habitation in the Five Hills area dates back to at least 4,000 BC.
 Artifacts, such as skeletal remains, arrowheads, and other stone tools, have been found along local creek beds and valley floors.
 These first residents were nomadic hunters, traveling in small groups following migrating buffalo herds.
 When the Spanish came to Texas, a small Plains tribe known as the Tonkawa inhabited the area.
-The powerful Comanche controlled a vast stretch of land to the north and west, making Coryell County a hostile battleground as settlers moved into the area.
+The powerful Comanche controlled a vast stretch of land to the north and west, making now-Coryell County a hostile battleground as settlers moved into the area.